 The city of 3.2 million grew out of the gold bonanza discovered in the early 1900s.
 Nowadays, whenever a mining company removes one of the 270 dumps around Johannesburg to reprocess the waste, heritage advocates complain that the city is losing a piece of its patrimony.

-The worst environmental effects are felt in places like Tudor Shaft, 25 miles (40 kilometers) from the city.
+The worst environmental effects are felt in places like Tudor Shaft, 40 kilometers (25 miles) from the city.
 Here, Patrick Mkoyo's children run barefoot, their feet tinted orange from contaminated sand.
 He says they sometimes come home with rashes or breathing difficulties.

 "They are not OK here, but I don't have a choice; I have no other place to stay," says Mkoyo, 35, as he stirs a family lunch of cornmeal porridge in his immaculately kept shack.